syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 ## Chart

-Chart is a graphical representation of data.
-Chart allows to see what the results of data to better understand and predict current and future data.
-It is usually one row of data with the associated column headings; or one column of data with the associated row headings.
+Chart is a graphical representation of data, that organizes and represents a set of numerical or qualitative data.
+It mostly displays the selected range of data in terms of x axis and y axis.
 You can use [`allowCharts`](http://help.syncfusion.com/js/api/ejspreadsheet#members:allowcharts "allowCharts") property to enable/disable chart operations.

 ### Type of Charts